 12 Fun Facts you didn’t know about Mexican food

-Maybe you don´t know but Mexican cuisine is a fusion of indigenous Mesoamerican cooking with European (Spanish and Italian), added after the spanish conquest of the Aztec Empire in the 16th Century.
+Did you know that Mexican cuisine is a fusion of indigenous Mesoamerican and European cooking, added after the Spanish conquest of the Aztec Empire in the 16th Century?

-Native foods like corn, beans, avocados, tomatoes and chili peppers and rice were brought by the Spanish people during the year´s of the conquest.
+Native foods like corn, beans, avocados, tomatoes, chili peppers, and rice were brought by the Spanish people during the conquest.

-You must know that important characters in Mexican history like Hernán Cortés, Moctezuma, The Emperor Maximilian, and President Porfirio Díaz, incorporated Spanish and French food that leave their mark on the actual Mexican cuisine.
+Important characters in Mexican history like Hernán Cortés, Moctezuma, Emperor Maximilian, and President Porfirio Díaz incorporated Spanish and French food that left their mark on the actual Mexican cuisine.

-- Tortillas are part of the diet of hundreds of families in México, eating up to 3, filling them with Chicken, beef, eggs, beans, etc.
+- Tortillas are in the diet of hundreds of families in México.
+They usually eat tortillas with Chicken, beef, eggs, beans, etc.

-- Mexican food is actually healthy, since has the perfect blend of all food groups (carbs and proteins).
+- Mexican food is actually healthy because it has the perfect blend of all food groups between carbs and proteins.

-- In 1519, the Spanish found out that emperor Moctezuma enjoyed drinking a beverage made up of chocolate and sweeten with honey.
-It later find worldwide acceptance known as “milkshakes”
+- In 1519, the Spanish found out that emperor Moctezuma enjoyed drinking a beverage prepared with chocolate and sweetened with honey.
+It later found worldwide acceptance known as “milkshakes.”

-- Adobos, chiles rellenos, guacamole and escabeche comes from the Colonial period.
+- Adobos, chiles rellenos, guacamole, and escabeche come from the Colonial period.

-- Mexican desserts tend to include chiles in them for hot and sweet taste
+- Mexican desserts tend to include chiles for hot and sweet taste.

-- In some parts of México, quesadillas don´t have queso (cheese) as the main ingredient, but they are called quesadillas and the fillings are: beef, chicken, pork, etc
+- In central México, quesadillas don’t have queso or cheese as the main ingredient.
+The fillings usually are beef, chicken, pork, among others.

-If you want to learn more about recipes inspired in Mexican food, please click here
+If you want to learn more about recipes inspired by Mexican food, please click here